bgoonz/docs-collection/github/codespaces/developing-in-codespaces/creating-a-codespace.md

 ---
 title: Creating a codespace
 intro: You can create a codespace for a branch in a repository to develop online.
-permissions: 'Anyone can create a codespace for any public repository, or for any repository owned by their user account.'
+permissions: "Anyone can create a codespace for any public repository, or for any repository owned by their user account."
 redirect_from:
   - /github/developing-online-with-github-codespaces/creating-a-codespace
   - /github/developing-online-with-codespaces/creating-a-codespace
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces